Passatelli (Homemade pasta nuggets) in broth

 How to prepare Passatelli (Homemade pasta nuggets) in broth

-To prepare passatelli, start by putting a good meat broth over heat.
-While it's cooking, grate the lemon zest (being careful not grate the white part, which is bitter), and set it aside 1.
+To prepare passatelli, start by heating a good meat broth.
+While it's cooking, grate the lemon zest (being careful not to grate the white part, which is bitter), and set it aside 1.
 Do the same with the eggs, beat them for a few moments in a bowl together with a pinch of salt and set aside 2.
 In a larger bowl, pour the breadcrumbs and grated Parmesan cheese 3.

 Add the lemon zest 4, season with grated nutmeg 5 and pour in the eggs 6.

 Mix the ingredients with the help of a spatula 7 or by hand if desired, and mix until the dough is elastic and compact 8.
-If it is too dry, add very little broth; if it is too soft, add some breadcrumbs.
+If it is too dry, add a very small quantity of broth; if it is too soft, add some breadcrumbs.
 Wrap the dough with plastic wrap and let it rest at room temperature for at least 2 hours 9.
 This will make the mixture more compact and prevent the passatelli from coming apart while cooking.

 Once the dough has finished resting, mash with a potato masher with wide holes 10 directly into the boiling broth 11.Use the blade of a knife to cut the passatelli to a length of approximately 1 1/2 inches (4 cm) 12.

 Can they only be eaten in broth?
-Of course not.
-You can enjoy passatelli with ready-made sauces like zucchini pesto or a delicious apple ragu sauce.
+Of course not!
+You can enjoy passatelli with ready-made sauces like zucchini pesto or a delicious ragu sauce.

 Passatelli come from Emilia-Romagna, but are enjoyed in other parts of Italy.
 For example, in the Marche region where meat passatelli are made, the meat used for the broth is used in the mixture for the dough.
-In Lazio, and more precisely in Rome, passatelli cooked in broth are considered a festive dish.
+In Rome, passatelli cooked in broth are considered a festive dish.
 The tool used to make them does not have a specific name, but in dialect it is called "fèr per i pasatèi".
-The holes for the dough to come out have a varying width around 1/10 inch (4 to 5 mm), thus ensuring that the passatelli always have different shapes.
+The holes for the dough to come out have varying width (4 to 5 mm), thus ensuring that the passatelli always have different shapes.